ApoloniArt/ApoGalleria/README.md

 ![ApoGalleria](assets/Import.jpg)
 2. [JPG/WEBP] Require a pre-captioned JSON/TXT sidecar file alongside the image.
 The process to save to the library is as above, but both image and JSON must be selected and saved together.
+### 3. Image/caption pairs can be dropped straight into the main library directory to create your collections quickly.

 ### **<ins>Live editing & Overwriting:</ins>**